 12 Day Overland Tour, Camping

-This tour combines the highlights of Kenya and Tanzania.
-You will see the famous game parks that are known to be “the home of the Discovery Channel”.
+This tour combines the highlights of Kenya and Tanzania and you get the chance to see the internationally acclaimed game parks that are also known as “the home of the Discovery Channel”.

 Things to see in Kenya